Road sign next to a field that says "Nebraska...the good life"

 For more information about homeschooling and how to find other homeschool groups in Nebraska, check out:

-Please keep in mind that the information provided is intended for research purposes only and should not be considered legal advice.
+The information provided is intended for research purposes only and should not be considered legal advice.
 To obtain accurate and comprehensive details on Nebraska homeschool laws, we recommend consulting the official resources and guidelines provided by your state.
-Additionally, staying informed about any changes to these laws is important, so be sure to look out for any updates.
+Staying informed about any changes to these laws is important, so be sure to look out for any updates.

 FAQ